annasajkh/Very-Simple-Neural-Network-Library/README.md

 there is 2 versions one is using custom Matrix Library the other one using jblas the one using jblas is very fast it can do 1.000.000 training in a ~2 seconds omg it so fast cuz it uses native code to do matrix calculation

+the more updated version are the jblas version cuz the other one it's just for learning purpose